facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

 `fade`
 :
     Fades a color.
-Essentially it is like apply transparency to the color allowing the color schemes base background color to show through.
+Essentially it is like applying transparency to the color allowing the color schemes base background color to show through.

     **Example - Fade 50%**: